• Skip to primary navigation

 • Butternut Soup with Toppings - Don't throw away the seeds from the roasted butternut squash; toast them and sprinkle over the top of the soup.

-• Butternut Squash Carrot Soup - add 1 cup of chopped carrots in Step 2 of the recipe.
+• Butternut Squash Ginger and Carrot Soup - add 1 cup of chopped carrots in Step 2 of the recipe.

 savory butternut squash soup pin